WHA (AM): Post World War I (9XM and WHA)

+Although the Great Depression caused many college radio stations to go silent because of financial pressures, in 1930 the state of Wisconsin began providing both WHA and WLBL in Stevens Point with funding to further their educational offerings.
+After several proof-of-effectiveness experiments in radio education, UW-Madison planned a school of the air series for WHA's broadcasting.
+Wisconsin School of the Airs first program aired on October 5, 1931.
+In the fall of 1931, the Wisconsin School of the Air provided 10 weekly programs designed to supplement grade school curricula.
+Other programs addressed government, agricultural, and homemaker audiences.

 The station's longest-running program, Chapter a Day has aired since at least 1932 and may have originated in the late 1920s according to some accounts.

 In the summer of 1932, WHA relocated its transmitter a couple of miles (3 kilometers) south to its current site at Silver Spring Farm.
 This site had been used by the Wisconsin State Journal station, WISJ, but was no longer needed after that station merged operations with The Capital Times station, WIBA.

 In 1934, WHA studios were relocated from Sterling Hall to Radio Hall, an 1880s vintage heating plant building.
 In 1972 the studios moved again, to Vilas Communication Hall.

 In 1936, WHA installed a custom-built transmitter.
 In 1951, the station retired this transmitter and purchased a 5,000-watt Westinghouse transmitter.
 The custom-built transmitter had operated for over 52,000 hours.

 On March 29, 1941, as part of the implementation of the North American Regional Broadcasting Agreement, WHA, along with the other stations on 940, moved to its current dial position of 970 kHz.
 However, it was still required to sign off at sundown.
 The lack of nighttime hours limited WHA's potential programming even after the creation of what is now Wisconsin Public Radio in 1948.
-With this in mind, when the state began building the network of FM stations that evolved into WPR, it opted to have Milwaukee-area station WHAD licensed to Delafield, halfway between Milwaukee and Madison, in order to provide nighttime service to part of Madison when WHA was required to sign off.
+With this in mind, when the state began building the network of FM stations that evolved into WPR, it opted to have Milwaukee-area station WHAD licensed to Delafield, halfway between Milwaukee and Madison, to provide nighttime service to part of Madison when WHA was required to sign off.
 WHA made several unsuccessful attempts over the years to be assigned to a clear-channel frequency, or at least to a better dial location that would have enabled it to remain on the air at night.

 The Canadian series for children, The Friendly Giant, was created in 1953 on WHA.
 The show, starring Bob Homme, later moved to local sister station WHA-TV before making its way to Canadian television on the CBC Television network.
 The long-running dramatic radio series Earplay was created by WHA in the fall of 1971.